-The Age Friendly Hospital measure assesses hospital commitment to improving care for patients 65 years or older receiving services in the hospital, operating room, or emergency department.
+The Age Friendly Hospital measure assesses hospital commitment to improving care for patients 65 years or older receiving services in the hospital, operating room, or the emergency department.
 This structural measure seeks to ensure that hospitals are reliably implementing the “4 M’s,” and thus providing evidence-based elements of high-quality care for all older adults.
 The elements in the Age Friendly Hospital measure align with IHI’s and the John A. Hartford Foundation’s national initiative for Age Friendly Systems, in which many hospitals already participate.
-This measure consists of five domains that address essential aspects of clinical care for older patients.

-Tip: Focus more than just polypharmacy of 5 or greater medication (since many older adults with chronic conditions would meet this threshold) but rather presence of PIMs or high-risk drugs (appropriate but these drugs have a narrow therapeutic index e.g. anticoagulant)
+Tip: Focus on more than just polypharmacy of 5 or greater medication (since many older adults with chronic conditions would meet this threshold) but rather presence of PIMs or high-risk drugs (appropriate but these drugs have a narrow therapeutic index e.g. anticoagulant).

 Identify High Risk Psychotropics and Other Medications in Older Adults

-For a complete list of high-risk medications for older adults you can consult the Beers list.
-The medications below are a set that are seen frequently in the emergency department and also impact the other 4M’s – mobility (these are all fall risk drugs); mentation (many of these drugs increase delirium risk).
+For a complete list of high-risk medications for older adults, you can consult the AGS 2023 Beers criteria and the Geriatric Emergency Medication Safety Recommendations (GEMS-Rx).
+For clinicians working in the ED, the medications most frequently seen and for which the ED can intervene are listed below.
+These medications also impact the other 4M’s such as mobility (these are ALL fall risk drugs) and mentation (many of these drugs are also deliriogenic).

 Benzodiazepines

 Cause CNS sedation and withdrawal.
-Associated with delirium in hospitalized patients; if patient is already taking, maintain or lower dose, but do not discontinue abruptly.
+Increase delirium risk, increase fall risk, and are not generally effective in reducing agitation.
+If patient is already taking, maintain or lower dose, but do not discontinue abruptly.

 Opioids